sanity-io/sanity/packages/blog-studio/README.md

 # blog-studio

-Content studio running with schema from the blog init template
+Sanity Studio running with schema from the blog init template

 Start from project root directory with